aws-samples/shopfloor-connectivity/docs/README.md

 A number of optional checks (see <https://reference.opcfoundation.org/v104/Core/docs/Part4/6.1.3/>) can be configured in a ValidationOptions section in the CertificateValidation section.
-It can contain the following attributes that can be set to a value of false to disable the optional validation, which by default are all enabled)
+It can contain the following attributes that can be set to a value of false to disable the optional validation, which by default are all enabled.

 Validation options: